Sunbird-Ed/sunbird-perf-tests/sunbird-platform/content-search/README.md

 ### Test Environment Details:
 1. No of AKS node - 24
-2. No of Seeearch service replicas -
+2. No of Search service replicas -
 3. Release version -